fjimenez95/vmx2-ui-extension/README.md

                   return []
       </code></pre>
     </details>
 1. **AWS API Gateway - Rest API** to handle CRUD designed in AWS Lambda function above.
 This will provide an invoke URL for use in your application.
-By default, this API has no level of authentication.
-Note that API Gateway should generally be protected by authorization or api key.
-Be sure to update this for your use case.
+By default, this API is deployed with no level of authentication.
+Note that API Gateway should generally be protected by authorization or api key. **There are instructions below to ensure only users logged into your application can call this API.** Be sure to update this for your use case.

 ## To get started
 1. Run the [CloudFormation](https://d1khg2kbc0gpyh.cloudfront.net/3papp/vmx2-uiextension.yaml) stack to deploy the resources above.
 Save the VoicemailAPIEndpoint invoke URL as you will need this in your application.